libretro/RetroArch/README.md

 CRT Switch res will turn on, on the fly.
 However, you will need to restart retroarch to disable it.
 With CRT SwitchRes enable Retroarch will start in 2560 x 480 @ 60.

-If you are running windows, before enabling the CRT SwitchRes options pleasae make sure you have installed CRTEmudriver and installed some modelines.
+If you are running windows, before enabling the CRT SwitchRes options please make sure you have installed CRTEmudriver and installed some modelines.
 The minimum modelins for all games to switch correctly are:

 - 2560 x 192 @ 60.000000
 - 2560 x 200 @ 60.000000